8eph/docker-bulwarkd/README.md

     curl https://raw.githubusercontent.com/straks/straks-node/master/bootstrap-host-armhf.sh |  sh

 You will most likely need to run the above twice if your user is not part of the Docker group or it is a new installation of Docker.
-After running the above the first timei, and it fails citing permission issues, log out and then log back in and then ensure that user is a member of the Docker group (run `id`).
+After running the above the first time, and it fails citing permission issues, log out and then log back in and then ensure that user is a member of the Docker group (run `id`).
 User will also need `sudo` permissions.

 Note: use `-H 'Cache-Control: no-cache'` with the curl command to return non-cached data from the web server.